Nifemi-L/G-Drive-Automation/README.md

 ## Background
 I like to take photos.
 I developed this application to automate the tedious steps of uploading them.
 Previously, after manually importing photos from my camera, I manually transferred these images to Google Drive. **G-Drive-Automation** now handles this process.

-## Technology
+## Technologies
-Built with Python and the Google Drive API.
+Built with Python and Google Drive's API.